 - All-purpose flour – Combine this with the butter to form a roux that thickens the sauce.

 - Chicken stock – Stock helps create a smooth, flavorful filling.
-I like to use homemade chicken stock, but store-bought will still taste great.
+We like to use homemade chicken stock, but store-bought will still taste great.

 - Whole milk – To enhance the creaminess of the sauce.

-- Shredded cheese – I use 100% Cheddar cheese but feel free to use a different cheese or a combination of your favorites.
+- Shredded cheese – We use 100% Cheddar cheese but feel free to use a different cheese or a combination of your favorites.
 Monterey Jack or Colby cheese make for great alternatives.

 - Sour cream – Included for an extra creamy, decadent sauce.
-For the best taste and texture, I recommend using full-fat sour cream.
+For the best taste and texture, we recommend using full-fat sour cream.

 - Spices – Garlic powder, onion powder, salt, and black pepper are included for extra depth and a savory taste.